utshomax/postman-docs/src/pages/docs/administration/domain-verification-and-capture/enable-domain-capture.md

 ## Domain capture support and FAQs

-For more information about the effects of enabling domain capture and how to contact Postman support for assistance, see [Domain capture support and FAQs](/docs/administration/domain-verification-and-capture/domain-capture-support-and-faqs/).
+For more information on the effects of enabling domain capture and how to contact Postman support for assistance, see [Domain capture support and FAQs](/docs/administration/domain-verification-and-capture/domain-capture-support-and-faqs/).